 (e) To maintain the structural elements of the building containing the unit.

-(f) To maintain common areas of the building open to the household.
+(f) To maintain common areas of the building open to the Household.

-(g) To make repairs to the unit within a reasonable time after notice that repairs are needed and to give priority to repairs needed to correct a condition endangering the household.
+(g) To make repairs to the unit within a reasonable time after notice that repairs are needed and to give priority to repairs needed to correct a condition endangering the Household.

-(h) To provide, after a request by tenant, copies of pertinent rules, policies and regulations affecting the tenant's tenancy, provided that there may be a charge for such copies if the tenant has previously been provided with copies of some or all of the requested material.
+(h) To provide, after a request by Tenant, copies of pertinent rules, policies and regulations affecting the Tenant's tenancy, provided that there may be a charge for such copies if the Tenant has previously been provided with copies of some or all of the requested material.

-(i) To give tenant notice of at least 48 hours prior to accessing the unit for inspections or routine maintenance in the absence of an agreed time; in the event of repairs or maintenance in response to a request by tenant, in the absence of an agreed time, to give reasonable notice, whenever possible given at least on the day prior to access; in the event of an emergency endangering or appearing to endanger life or property, in the absence of an agreed time, to give tenant whatever reasonable notice which the circumstances may permit before accessing the unit to deal with the emergency; and, if no adult household member shall be present at the time of access, to leave a written notice specifying the time and reason for access.
+(i) To give Tenant notice of at least 48 hours prior to accessing the unit for inspections or routine maintenance in the absence of an agreed time; in the event of repairs or maintenance in response to a request by Tenant, in the absence of an agreed time, to give reasonable notice, whenever possible given at least on the day prior to access; in the event of an emergency endangering or appearing to endanger life or property, in the absence of an agreed time, to give Tenant whatever reasonable notice which the circumstances may permit before accessing the unit to deal with the emergency; and, if no adult Household Member shall be present at the time of access, to leave a written notice specifying the time and reason for access.

-(j) To notify tenant in writing of the specific grounds for any proposed adverse action against tenant and to notify tenant of tenant's right to request a grievance hearing if available.
+(j) To notify Tenant in writing of the specific grounds for any proposed adverse action against Tenant and to notify Tenant of Tenant's right to request a Grievance hearing if available.

 (k) To preserve the confidentiality of records in accordance with and to the extent provided by 760 CMR 8.00: Privacy and Confidentiality and other applicable law.

-(l) To respect tenant's right to organize and/or join a tenant association and/or local tenant organization.
+(l) To respect Tenant's right to organize and/or join a Resident Association and/or Local Tenant Organization.

 (m) To re-determine rents promptly at the time of annual re-determination and at the time of any interim re-determination.